 What is mobile native advertising?

-Users.
-The users also give mobile native advertising thumbs up since the ad units are far less intrusive than traditional banners.
-The MMA research goes on to say, in-app native units are viewed three times more often than banners, mainly because, for instance, sponsored content, are also liked, shared and frequently reposted.
+The MMA research goes on to say in-app native units are viewed three times more often than banner ads, mainly because, for instance, sponsored content is also liked, shared, and frequently reposted.
 As a result, their engagement indexes reach 20–60% above average.

 Mobile native advertising: converting types and formats

-IAB has identified six main formats of native ads, among which are search native, recommendation widgets, sponsored articles, custom native ads, in-app videos, in-feed ads.
+IAB has identified six main formats of native ads: search native, recommendation widgets, sponsored articles, custom native ads, in-app videos, and in-feed ads.

 In-search native ads

-An advertising message that appears at the top of the user's search query and visually imitates organic search results.
-The ad link looks almost the same as the rest of organic links, and their snippet corresponds to the user's request.
+This is a native advertising message that appears at the top of the user's search query and visually imitates organic search results.
+The ad link looks almost the same as the rest of the organic links, and their snippet corresponds to the user's request.

-Even though such advertising is always color-highlighted and has appropriate marking, around 40% of users still wrongly take such ads for authentic websites that result in high bounce rates.
+Even though such advertising is always color-highlighted and has an appropriate marking, around 40% of users still wrongly take such ads for authentic websites, which results in high bounce rates.

-This ad format is located in blocks that are usually named "Read also" or "Recommended to you.”
-These blocks on the web page contain links to the articles (leading to other thematically related blogs or directly to advertiser's website).
+Such ads are located in blocks usually named "Read also" or "Recommended to you".
+These blocks on the web page contain links to the articles (leading to other thematically related blogs or directly to the advertiser's website).

-Some experts call recommended widgets the best mobile native ads since advertisers can expect that their ad will be shared through the variety of sources with relevant thematic.
+Some experts call recommended widgets the best mobile native ads since advertisers can expect their ads to be shared through various sources with relevant thematic.
 According to Business Intelligence, they are also 20% better revenue growers than in-feed units.

 Sponsored or branded content

-Sponsored content is usually represented by articles which are created and promoted in partnership with advertisers.
-The articles are written on advertiser's side according to the publisher's editorial politics.
+Sponsored content is usually represented by articles created and promoted in partnership with advertisers.
+The articles are written on the advertiser's side according to the publisher's editorial politics.
 The publisher posts such content and promotes it.
-If sponsored content is consistent with the rest of editorial materials, relevant, and interesting to readers, they interact with it the same way they do with editorial articles.
+If sponsored content is consistent with the rest of the editorial materials, relevant, and interesting to readers, they interact with it as with editorial articles.

-Like any other kind of native ads, such articles are marked as "sponsored" or "branded.”
-Examples of such you can easily find at New York Times, The Telegraph, The Atlantic, and famous news portals.
+Like any other kind of native ad, such articles are marked as "sponsored" or "branded".
+Examples of such you can easily find in The New York Times, The Telegraph, The Atlantic, and famous news portals.